starjet/aokana_extra2ct/README.md

 If you're brave enough to process all sprites, make sure there's enough space (in the ballpark of 30 gigs at least, probably more),
 and either a powerful CPU or a lot of time or both

-(A good amount of code in this repo is copy/pasted from the game's assembly via dnspy; No guarantees of any proper functionality)
+*A good amount of code in this repo is copy/pasted from the game's assembly via dnspy; No guarantees of any proper functionality

+**Uses Magick.NET to produce complete CGs and sprites; By default, uses an OpenMP enabled variant that will hammer all CPU threads; Change as necessary